lrothack/dev-ops/sonarqube/README.md

 3. Edit `Makefile` and uncomment `SONARURL` and `SONARSCANNER` below *Local sonar-scanner installation*.
 Set `SONARSCANNER=sonar-scanner` in order to use the SonarScanner installation that can be found on the `PATH`.
 Set `SONARURL=http://localhost:9000` such that `sonar-scanner` running locally (not within a Docker network) is able to reach SonarQube.

-4. Continue from step 3 in [Generating reports with sonar-scanner](#generating-reports-with-sonarscanner).
+4. Continue from step 3 in [Generating reports with SonarScanner](#generating-reports-with-sonarscanner).

 ## Setting up SonarQube server with embedded database